tkhq/docs/docs/getting-started/email-recovery.md

 ---
 # Email Recovery

-Email Recovery lets a user gain access to their Turnkey account via email, in cases where they've lost access to their API keys and authenticators.
+Email Recovery lets a user gain access to their Turnkey account via email in case they've lost access to their API keys and authenticators.

 ## User Experience
 This functionality is split in two phases: [Initiation](#initiation) and [Finalization](#finalization)